discoverygarden/flysystem_ocfl/README.md

 ### Configuration

+See the [Flysystem module documentation](https://git.drupalcode.org/project/flysystem/-/blob/2.0.x/README.md#configuration) for more in-depth context on Flysystem adapter configuration.

-There are presently just two points of configuration for the `ocfl` driver:
+There are presently two points of configuration for the `ocfl` driver:

 | Key | Description | Default |
 | --- | --- | --- |